Come Fly with Me

 Not a dinosaur

-There are three main theories as to how pterosaurs evolved flight.15
+There are three main theories as to how pterosaurs evolved flight.15: Go to reference 15 at the end of the page

 Line drawing of a bipedal pterosaur ancestor running on the ground with flapping arms and motion lines, illustrating the Ground-Up (Cursorial) theory of flight evolution.